-How to fix Mac folder with a question mark
+How to fix Mac folder with a question mark: 6 rescue solutions

-If you’ve ever seen a flashing folder with a question mark when starting your Mac, you know it’s a sign something’s off.
-This usually means your Mac can’t find its startup disk or there’s no macOS installed.
-Sometimes the folder appears briefly and your Mac boots up normally, but other times it just sits there, leaving you stuck.
+If you see a flashing folder with a question mark when starting your Mac, it usually means your Mac can’t locate its startup disk or macOS isn’t installed.
+Sometimes, the folder flashes briefly before your Mac boots up normally, but other times, it just sits there, leaving you stuck.

 If this sounds familiar, don’t worry.
 It’s often a simple issue with your Mac’s startup settings, and I’ve got a few quick fixes to help you get things working again.
 Let’s sort it out.